WE SPECIALIZE IN

 Our attitude is that if a symptom is a concern to you, it’s a concern to us.
-We are pleased to offer any foot care service, minor or complex, that will make your life more comfortable including:
+We are pleased to offer any

 Laura’s Podiatric Medicine practice concentrates on well-rounded management and treatment of foot and ankle conditions.
 She treats conditions relating to dermatology of the foot as well as overuse injuries, sports medicine injuries and general foot pain.
 Her approach to foot pain treatment relies on rehabilitation-based principles.
 She has a Kinesiology degree, certification in soft tissue release and has experience with running/ repetitive overuse foot conditions.
 She has represented Team Canada for Cross Country and completed many continuing education courses in sports medicine.
 She has taught continuing education at the University of Saskatchewan and has treated elite athletes including Olympic medalist in track and field.
 She is a passionate about helping others get back to health.